Project Resource Management: The Ultimate Guide

 With Productive, you can visualize your utilization across various key metrics.
 For example, you can analyze your utilization per seniority or per team, since you’re likely to have different criteria depending on the category of your resource.

-For creative agencies that offer various services, such as web design, development, or testing, you can view utilization for each to guide your hiring and sales strategies.
+For creative agencies that offer various services, such as web design, development, or testing, you can view utilization for each to guide your hiring and sales strategies (see also: software for creative agencies).
 Additionally, check utilization per month to pinpoint patterns such as seasonality and act accordingly.

 With Productive, you can also forecast your utilization to view your capacity for upcoming periods of time.
 This helps you determine which projects you have enough resources for, and where you might have to consider finding external staff or reallocating employees.